Cologne: Economy

 Historically, Cologne has always been an important trade city, with land, air, and sea connections.
 The city has five Rhine ports, the second largest inland port in Germany and one of the largest in Europe.
 Cologne Bonn Airport is the second largest freight terminal in Germany.
 Today, the Cologne trade fair (Koelnmesse) ranks as a major European trade fair location with over 50 trade fairs and other large cultural and sports events.
 In 2008 Cologne had 4.31 million overnight stays booked and 2.38 million arrivals.
 Cologne's largest daily newspaper is the Kölner Stadt-Anzeiger.

 Cologne shows a significant increase in startup companies, especially when considering digital business.

-Cologne has also become the first German city with a population of more than a million people to declare climate emergency.
+Cologne had 5.8 million overnight stays booked and 3.35 million arrivals in 2016.